 Date: August 2006 | Director: Neil Marshall | Stars: Shauna Macdonald, Natalie Mendoza, Alex Reid | MPAA rating: R | Runtime: 99 min

-If you’re afraid of tight spaces and the walls closing in around you, this is the horror film for you.
-Director Neil Marshall, helmer of the upcoming Hellboy reboot, delivers a horror film that’s stuffed with jump scares and cliches, but remains a terrifying experience that literally takes your breath away.
-If the premise of trapped cave divers and horrible creatures in the dark is scary to you, just wait until you’ve sat through it.
+If you're afraid of tight spaces and the walls closing in around you, this is the horror film for you.
+Director Neil Marshall, helmer of the upcoming Hellboy reboot, delivers a horror film that's stuffed with jump scares and cliches, but remains a terrifying experience that literally takes your breath away.
+If the premise of trapped cave divers and horrible creatures in the dark is scary to you, just wait until you've sat all the way through it.

 Tucker and Dale vs. Evil

 Date: December 2010 | Director: Eli Craig | Stars: Tyler Labine, Alan Tudyk, Katrina Bowden | MPAA rating: R | Runtime: 89 min